hackreduce/BigTravelData/README.md

 ### ElasticSearch

-The elasticsearch cluster is publicly available on the following nodes:
+The elasticsearch cluster is publicly available on the following nodes (on the default ports):

-    cluster-7-slave-[01-11].sl.hackreduce.net
+    cluster-7-slave-[01-10].sl.hackreduce.net

 The ElasticSearch Head plugin is available, so you can point your browser here <http://cluster-7-slave-01.sl.hackreduce.net:9200/_plugin/head>

+### Redis

+The Redis instance is available on the following node (on the default port):

+    cluster-7-slave-11.sl.hackreduce.net